Towards an Optimal Hybrid Algorithm for EV Charging Stations Placement using Quantum Annealing and Genetic Algorithms: Experimental Results and Discussions

 \section{Experimental Results and Discussions}

-Experimentally evaluations were performed using D-Wave Quantum Annealing along with the two other techniques as follows: \begin{enumerate} \item Only Quantum Annealing \item Only Genetic Algorithm \item Integration of Quantum Annealing and Genetic Algorithm \end{enumerate} The first evaluation is based on the score described in Section \ref{scoring_metric} of the aforementioned techniques over a few differently sized datasets.
-We have named our sample datasets as $EVCP~(n_{POI}, n_{ch\_old}, n_{ch\_new})$, where $n_{POI}$, $n_{ch\_old}$ and $n_{ch\_new}$ are the no. of POIs, no. of existing charging stations and no. of new charging stations to be placed respectively.
-Experiments were performed over a few sample data sets with grid size of 15$\times$20, 30$\times$30 and 100$\times$100 are as follows: \begin{enumerate} \item 15$\times$20 grid: EVCP~(5,2,3), EVCP~(5,3,3), EVCP~(6,3,3), EVCP(9,3,3) \item 30$\times$30 grid: EVCP~(10,3,3),EVCP~(15,1,3),EVCP~(20,4,3), EVCP~(20,3,3) \item 100$\times$100 grid: EVCP~(20,4,4) \end{enumerate} Table \ref{results_table} illustrates the score of the proposed hybrid algorithm (integration of quantum and genetic algorithm) over only quantum and only genetic algorithms on sample EVCP datasets.
+Experimental evaluations were performed using D-Wave Quantum Annealing along with the two other techniques as follows: \begin{enumerate} \item Only Quantum Annealing \item Only Genetic Algorithm \item Integration of Quantum Annealing and Genetic Algorithm \end{enumerate} The first evaluation is based on the score described in Section \ref{scoring_metric} of the aforementioned techniques over a few differently sized datasets.
+The authors have named the sample datasets as $EVCP~(n_{POI}, n_{ch\_old}, n_{ch\_new})$, where $n_{POI}$, $n_{ch\_old}$ and $n_{ch\_new}$ are the no. of POI, no. of existing charging stations and no. of new charging stations to be placed respectively.
+Experiments were performed over a few sample data sets with grid size of 15$\times$20, 30$\times$30 and 100$\times$100 are as follows: \begin{enumerate} \item 15$\times$20 grid: EVCP~(5,2,3), EVCP~(5,3,3), EVCP~(6,3,3), EVCP(9,3,3) \item 30$\times$30 grid: EVCP~(10,3,3),EVCP~(15,1,3),EVCP~(20,4,3), EVCP~(20,3,3) \item 100$\times$100 grid: EVCP~(20,4,4) \end{enumerate} Table \ref{results_table} illustrates the score of the proposed hybrid algorithm (integration of quantum annealing and genetic algorithm) over only quantum annealing and only genetic algorithm on the sample EVCP datasets.
 It is also clear from Fig. \ref{figure_exp_3} and Fig. \ref{figure_exp_4} that the advantage provided by the genetic approach is greater when the grid size is larger.
-We suspect this isn't due to the GA performing better on larger datasets, but rather due to the limited size of the Bayesian search in finding the Lagrange parameters for the quantum annealer.
-This is mostly a temporal constraint, as the run time for the search was very high for the 100$\times$100 grid EVCP(20,4,4) sample dataset, and it might have even been possible to find an exact solution in that time.
+The authors suspect this isn't due to the GA performing better on larger datasets, but rather due to the limited size of the Bayesian search in finding the Lagrange parameters for the quantum annealing.
+This is mostly a temporal constraint, as the run time for the search was very high for the 100$\times$100 grid EVCP~(20,4,4) sample dataset, and it might have even been possible to find an exact solution in that time.
 With our proposed quantum annealing + genetic algorithm approach, however, it is possible to get good results without an extensive parameter search, and that saves on a lot of time.
 It should also be mentioned that the search for the right parameters was run on QBSolv \cite{qbsolv}, a simulator provided by D-Wave Systems.
-This is due to the limited compute time available on the leap hybrid solvers.
+This is due to the limited compute time available on the Leap hybrid solvers \cite{leap_hybrid_solver}.